maelihector/Store-front-help/README.md

 ## What is Bamazon?

-Bamazon Store is a [Node](https://nodejs.org/en/), store-front, CLI (command-line interface) application with three unique interfaces customized for customers and employees.
+Bamazon Store is a [Nodejs](https://nodejs.org/en/), store-front, Command-Line Interface (CLI)) application with three unique interfaces customized for customers and employees: Customer, Manager, and Supervisor.

 ## How does Bamazon Work?

-For data storage Bamazon uses the [MySQL](https://www.mysql.com/) relational database management system (or RDBMS) with the following two table structures:
+- For data storage Bamazon uses the [MySQL](https://www.mysql.com/) relational database management system (or RDBMS) with the following two table structures:

 1. `Products`